LoukiaSpin/indirectnma/README.md

 # Indirect absolute effects
-An R function to obtain indirect absolute effects based on the GRADE approach for absolute effects (Guyatt et al., 2013) and the transitive risks framework (Spineli et al., 2017).
+An R function to yield indirect absolute effects based on the GRADE approach for absolute effects (Guyatt et al., 2013) and the transitive risks framework (Spineli et al., 2017).
+After obtaining the absolute risks for all interventions of the network, the direct and network meta-analysis relative risks are obtained using the GRADE approach as proposed by Guyatt et al. (2013).
+Then, the corresponding absolute effects are a function of the absolute risks and the relative risks (see Appendix in Walter (2000)).
+Finally, the back-calculation approach is employed to obtain the indirect absolute effects (Dias et al., 2010).

 ## Installation
 Run the following code to install the development version: